-First blog post.
-OMG.
-After months of putting together and testing my recipes and fine tuning recipes that I used to give out to clients I had been waiting for this day to put it all together.
+First blog post!
+Wow… after months of testing recipes and fine tuning recipes that I used to give out to clients I had been waiting for this day to put it all together.
 Somehow I thought it would be more serene and organised than the actual day was, but hey that’s life with a toddler, days are certainly never serene, and sometimes they can be organised if you are having a good day but things can turn topsy turvy pretty quickly.
 I had been waiting for a day for my husband to be off and us both to be free so he could help look after Master H and also take some photo’s as he is a pretty good with a camera.

 I had made us a yummy dish for lunch (this) and a couple of other tasty treats to take photos of trying to make the most of a sunny day with great light before the darker wintery days set in.
 So the scene was anything but serene was a mad rush as always while Master H was asleep trying to accomplish numerous things at once as fast as I possibly can and then once our little treasure was up it was all go trying to keep him out of my cooking while keeping him entertained.
 This involved singing nursery rhymes while cooking, dancing while cooking and quickly giving him a constant supply of food to munch on while we were busy.
 Dishes piled up and up and up and before you knew it the light was gone and it was getting dark!
 After feeling like a slightly neglectful mother for the day it was done, a couple of tried and tested dishes complete and a few photos to prove it!